varshahindupur09/PromptEngineeringInAI/README.md

 # PromptEngineeringInAI
-This is a repository created to store information related to course of Prompt Engineering.
+This is a project created to store information related to Prompt Engineering.
+We are using